tardis-sn/tardis/docs/montecarlo/sourceintegration.rst

    z_c = \sqrt{r_c^2 + p_c^2}

 where the subscripts indicate the value at point C. By symmetry the intersection point for negative :math:`z` is simply :math:`-z_c`.

 Using the expression for :math:`\mu`, :math:`\beta` above leads to the dependence on :math:`r` cancelling, and solving for :math:`\nu_0` gives

 .. math::

    \nu_0 = \frac{\nu}{1 + \frac{z}{ct}}

-For any given shell and impact parameter we can thus find the maximum and minimum co-moving frequency that will give the specified lab frame frequency if we know the intersection points of the ray with correct impact parameter, and this we find easily given the impact parameter and the radius of the shell.
+For any given shell and impact parameter we can thus find the maximum and minimum co-moving frequency that will give the specified lab frame frequency.